4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 | **Implementation**        | Often implemented iteratively with a queue                                                                                                                             | Can be implemented recursively or with a stack                                |
 | **Algorithm Complexity**  | O(V + E) for adj lists and O(V^^2) for adj matrix                                                                                                                      | Same as BFS                                                                   |

+**Topological Sort**
+**Cycle Detection**
+- DFS
+	- Traverse the graph as normal.
+If a node is found that is not a direct parent of the current node then we have a cycle.
+(We got to the child without going through the parent first)
+- BFS
+	- Traverse the graph as normal.
+If a node is already visited during scanning then it means we found a new edge to encounter the same node i.e. a cycle
 # 14:mst, prims,kruskal
 # 15: dijkstra
 # 16: bellman ford